 Marketplaces are attractive businesses to entrepreneurs because they are very scalable.
 They don’t require a high upfront cost to develop and launch a Minimum Viable Product (MVP) since the marketplace owner doesn’t need to own any of the inventory.
 Think about it: Uber and Lyft don’t actually own any vehicles and Airbnb doesn’t own any hotel rooms – they simply offer a platform for suppliers to offer their services.
 A marketplace business model reduces a lot of the initial risk that entrepreneurs typically face when starting a new business.

 What Types Of Marketplaces Are There?

-There are an increasing number of services that specialize in certain aspects, like pet-sitting, tutoring, web design, etc, which allows for greater variety and depth of offering.
-Care.com, Rover and Fiverr are some examples of popular service marketplaces that many consumers use on a regular basis.
-Service marketplaces are on the rise because they eliminate the biggest pain points customers have when hiring for services: researching, vetting, contracting and transacting.
+There is an increasing number of services that specialize in certain aspects, like pet-sitting, tutoring, web design, etc, which allows for greater variety and depth of offering.
+Care.com, Rover, and Fiverr are some examples of popular service marketplaces that many consumers use on a regular basis.
+Service marketplaces are on the rise because they eliminate the biggest pain points customers have when hiring for services: researching, vetting, contracting, and transacting.
 All of that can be done on an online marketplace.